Ines-Oubabas/Ines-Oubabas/README.md

-# Hi there, I'm Ines 👋
+# Hi there, I'm Inès 👋

 Welcome to my GitHub profile!
 I'm a passionate full-stack developer currently in my second year at Holberton School.
 I have experience with a variety of technologies and have worked on several exciting projects.